jordanadrianoo/Command-Line-Notes/NMap/README.md

 |  sudo tcpdmp                                 |    Shows what the computer is connecting to                        |
 |  sudo tcpdump -i enp0s3                      |    Shows what is connecting to the computer                        |
 |  vim                                         |    dd to delte line i for insert u to undo y to copy p to paste    |
+| dw to delete all in front of the cursor

  ## Port Commands